 SJA PTO Spaghetti Dinner Raffle Basket

 The PTO holds a Spaghetti Dinner, which is our main and largest fundraiser of the year.
 This event includes a gift basket raffle, in which each classroom donates a basket based on a theme that the classroom has agreed upon.
 Past themes have included a garden theme, spa baskets, movie night baskets, electronics baskets, and many others.
 We aren't allowed to raffle baskets containing alcohol, per state regulations.
-As a room parent, you may ask for financial or item donations from the parents in your class once you have decided on your theme.
-It is a good idea to keep parents updated as to which items have been donated, so as to avoid duplicates.
-We suggest that you begin working on this shortly after school starts to ensure that your basket is prepared in time for the dinner.
 The baskets are put on display the week before the dinner so that raffle picks may be made in advance, and are often a source of pride and excitement for the students as they choose which baskets they like and show off their class basket!

 Night of Knights Gala Class Donation Item